 3. Types of Work: Telecommuting: Every activity can be made possible through the Internet.
 Hence, such companies have to introduce a system that allows the employees to determine the location, time, and methods of executing the assignment.
 It helps to attract and retain talented workers who may be hunting such job offers elsewhere.

-4. E-learning and Development: The training of employees has been revolutionized by technology through e-learning systems or online courses.
+4. E-learning and Development: Technology has revolutionized employee training through e-learning systems or online courses.
 It helps employees build on their education while still working hence to a certain level keeping up with the changing job market.

 6 Best Strategies for Talent Management in the Digital Age